 \subsection{Offline Stage}

-We propose an offline intelligent intent discovery pipeline to address the limitations of manual mining paradigm in handling large-scale historical search logs. \paragraph{\textbf{Analysis Steps of Large Models}} The sampled data is organized in the form of a query image paired with multiple historical products, along with their corresponding titles, prices, and similarity scores to the query.
-The data is first input into \textbf{Qwen2.5VL-72B} to extract detailed visual information of the query and products.
-Without any manual constraints, the model then generates preliminary optimization suggestions, which are often related to direct visual or semantic factors such as category, appearance, and price differences.
-Since VLMs focus primarily on visual understanding, we further employ \textbf{Qwen3-30B-A3B} as the text-based reasoning model.
-In addition to the outputs from Qwen2.5VL, we also provide Qwen3 with abundant product metadata and a set of human-defined rules to support more comprehensive reasoning.
+The offline stage automatically mines users' latent intents from large-scale non-click search logs through multimodal understanding of historical queries and retrieved products, followed by structured reasoning over extracted visual signals. \paragraph{\textbf{Analysis Steps of Large Models}} The sampled data comprises a query image paired with multiple historical products, including corresponding titles, prices, and similarity scores to the query.
+We first input data into \textbf{Qwen2.5VL-72B} to extract visual information from the query and products.
+Without any manual constraints, the model then generates preliminary optimization suggestions, typically related to direct visual or semantic factors such as category, appearance, and price differences.
+To enhance reasoning beyond visual understanding, we further employ \textbf{Qwen3-30B-A3B} as the text-based reasoning model.
+Beyond the outputs from Qwen2.5VL, we provide Qwen3 with abundant product metadata (e.g., origin, package size) and domain expert rules encoding visual search system biases.
 The former includes attributes such as origin and package size, and the latter introduces the inductive bias of the visual search system, encoded by domain experts in the form of rules.
-For instance, if the retrieval results show large price discrepancies and most fall in a low-price range, it would be suggested to supplement the results with similar high-end products.
-By integrating information from all four sources, Qwen3 ultimately generates a sequence of optimization signals in the format of \texttt{"Action -> Info"}, which can serve as valuable training data for downstream tools. \texttt{Action} refers to the specific operation, such as search condition refinement or price range segmentation. \texttt{Info} represents the information required to execute the action, for example, using visual features like ``black'' and OCR-extracted brand text ``Blendy'' for search condition.
+For instance, if the retrieval results show large price discrepancies concentrated in low ranges, it would be suggested to supplement with similar high-end products.
+Integrating information from all four sources, Qwen3 generates a sequence of optimization signals in the format of \texttt{"Action -> Info"}, serving as valuable training data for downstream tools. \texttt{Action} denotes the specific operation such as search condition refinement or price range segmentation; \texttt{Info} represents the information required to execute the action, e.g., visual features like ``black'' and OCR-extracted brand text ``Blendy'' for search conditions.